Skip to main content

 8. If you want to bypass errors for specific accounts, select the Ignore errors for accounts checkbox and specify the relevant accounts.

-10. Execute the River to retrieve data from X based on the specified parameters.
+10. Execute the Data Flow to retrieve data from X based on the specified parameters.

 Rate limitation